 Malware, short for malicious software, is any software that acts against the interest of the user.
 From ransomware to adware to botnets, malware is responsible for destroying data, violating people's privacy, and causing countless hours of lost productivity.
-Malware can affect not only the infected computer or device but potentially any other device the infected device can communicate with.
-Malware attacks are a severe threat, but effective IT security can reduce your organization’s exposure.
+Malware—sometimes delivered via phishing scams—can affect not only the infected computer, laptop or device but potentially any other device the infected device can communicate with.
+Malware attacks are a severe threat, but effective IT security can reduce your organization’s vulnerabilities and exposure to cyberattacks.

 Containers and hybrid cloud technologies have made the security landscape much more complex.
 Security teams are increasingly finding it challenging to keep up with the changing risks, compliance requirements, tools, and architectural changes introduced by these technologies.
 Traditional perimeter-based network security is no longer effective on its own, and security teams must rethink their approach.

-Red Hat takes a layered, defense-in-depth approach that helps customers implement security across the entire infrastructure and application stack and life cycle.
+Red Hat’s layered, defense-in-depth security as code approach helps customers implement security across the entire infrastructure and application stack and life cycle.

 Connecting with a community and solving problems together is the future of security.

 We want you to have confidence as you adopt a continuous security strategy.
 We do that by making open source ready for the enterprise.
-Every year, we release the Red Hat product security risk report, which details our support team's response to the known security vulnerabilities affecting enterprise software around the world that year.
-Our goal is to help your business remain competitive, flexible, and adaptable while maintaining security and regulatory compliance.
+Our goal is to help your business remain competitive, flexible, and adaptable while maintaining IT security and regulatory compliance.

 Trained and certified